MarcVida/devblog_backend/README.md

 # DevBlog Backend
 A simple Django project that implements the backend for DevBlog.
 DevBlog is a web app that allows users to read and create posts about software development and any other fun topics.
+Note that this app doesn't have any security method, so please do not post private/personal information on it.

 ## Deployment Notes
 * Python virtual environment: